Updated: 6 days ago

 ANSWER: Some of the best known accelerators in Spain, because of being first out, are Seedrocket (2008), Tetuan Valley (2009), Wayra (2011) and Lanzadera (2013).

-This comprehensive report from El Referente (Dec 2019) gives details about all the 185 public and private initiatives to assist startups in Spain.
+There is a comprehensive report from El Referente (Dec 2019), with “185 initiatives in Spain to support startup building” giving details about both public and private initiatives to assist startups in Spain.

 José María Torrego, Director of El Referente, writes in the foreword: